-As other bloggers mention, textured fabrics that absorb a lot of paint can get stiff.
+Textured fabrics that absorb a lot of paint can get stiff.
 A light sand between coats helped smooth crusty edges and soften the finish but, as I was matching leather, I didn’t get too hung up about a heavier weight.

 The final layer was a coat of Annie Sloan wax, softened in with a warm hairdryer.
 (It was winter and the wax was going on slightly patchy so the heat helped even everything out.)
 Apparently chalk paint wears OK without wax but for this project it darkened the paint a little and gave a leather-ish sheen.

 A few extra days to sand/recoat the timber, and some op-shop cushions, delivered two classic chairs for a reasonable price.
 Not a super quick DIY, but something I’d try again on a cheap piece.
 (Was grateful I didn’t paint the velvet lounge I swapped for these chairs.
 That would have used a truckload of paint and been a total nightmare!)